- About Us

 Learn more about results from the 2016 dry farm trials, future directions for this project, and how the OSU Extension dry farm project has evolved into regional movement!

-Sessions at upcoming conferences:
+Sessions at recent conferences:

 - Climate Impacts to Water Conference - Jan 25th